 You still need people to create and execute all the user experiences that will differentiate your products to customers.
 Designing and delivering these experiences is both a skill and an art.
 The means to design, develop and deliver are changing almost monthly now, not annually.

 It is not just about the effort and cost to attract in-house talent, it's looking at leveraging that talent with outside teams of technology and software platform experts who eat, live and breathe professional solutions architecture, being best of breed technology implementers, and who embrace ongoing learning as part of their daily planning.

 You cannot fight the growing fragmentation of sales channels.
 Google defines it as: “ensuring marketing strategies are geared toward enabling customers to convert on any channel.”

 Although outdoor recreation retailers have been declining in the brick and mortar segment, the B2C channels offer a rich opportunity.
-The omnichannel challenge is an opportunity to dig into your systems and create a singular platform system with real time reporting that lets you track and reach your goals.
+The omnichannel challenge is an opportunity to dig into your systems and create a singular platform system with

 Is it painful?
 Yes, but when you set goals that you use in training towards them, you experience "burn."
 The sooner you embrace that burn and break through it, the sooner you reach your goals in the competitive marketplace.
-"The bottom line: It's not physical or digital-it's physical with digital."
+"The bottom line: It's not physical or digital-it's physical with digital.

 4. Big data: